 Protocol

-To begin, turn off the room lightand the computer screens [1].
-Then turn off the touch panel controller by clicking OFF under ‘Backlight of touch panel controller’ in the software [2].
+To begin, turn off the room light [1].
+Select Ocular under the ‘Ocular’ panel in the Fluoview software, change the ‘Cube turret’ to 4:TRITC (Trit-C) , and turn off the touch panel controller by clicking OFF under ‘Backlight of touch panel controller’ in the software [2].
+Then turn off the computer screen [3].

-Talent turning off the room light and the computer screens.
+Talent turning off the room light.

-SCREEN: To be provided by the author: Clicking OFF under ‘Backlight of touch panel controller’.
+Talent selecting Ocular under the ‘Ocular’ panel, changing the ‘Cube turret’ to 4:TRITC, and clicking OFF under ‘Backlight of touch panel controller’.

+Talent turning off the computer screens.

 Authors: Please create screen capture videos for the shots labeled as SCREEN and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=19920818

 Open the front side of the black cloth cover on the microscope [1].
 Take the 35-millimeter glass-bottom dish containing the embryos from the black box and place it on the microscope stage [2].
-Then turn on the fluorescence illumination unit, select Ocular under the ‘Ocular’ panel, and change the ‘Cube turret’ to 4:TRITC (Trit-C) [3].
+Then turn on the fluorescence illumination unit [3] and use the eyepiece to identify the embryo of interest and bring it into focus [4]..

 Talent opening the front side of the black cloth cover on the microscope.